luismarques/qemu/docs/opentitan/otptool.md

   the kind of the input VMEM file from its content when this option is not specified or set to `auto`.
 It is fails to detect the file kind or if the kind needs to be enforced, use this option.

-* `-L` generate a file describing the LifeCycle contants as C arrays.
-Mutually exclusive with the `-P` and `-R` option switches.
-See `-o` to specify an output file.
+* `-G` can be used to generate C code for QEMU, from OTP and LifeCycle known definitions.
+See the [Generation](#generation) section for details.
+See option `-o` to specify the path to the file to generate

 * `-l` specify the life cycle system verilog file that defines the encoding of the life cycle states.
 This option is not required to generate a RAW image file, but required when the `-L`